alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 What now exactly?

 The foundational idea of DevOps is to treat infrastructure as code.
+Write code to manage servers,
+monitor services
+and automate all sysadmin-related tasks.
+This is exactly what we will do here.

 Come with us to
 [FullStack 2017](https://skillsmatter.com/conferences/8264-fullstack-2017-the-conference-on-javascript-node-and-internet-of-things#program),